 When considering where to place your beehives, take care to choose a spot that is far away from human activity and pets.
 Consider fencing to keep dogs away.

-However, all dogs will cross paths with stinging insects at some time.
+Despite your best efforts, all dogs will cross paths with stinging insects at some time.
 A walk to the park or a potty break outside can result in your dog eating a bee.

 Getting a slight sting is sometimes a blessing in disguise.
 It teaches the animal to have a respect for stinging insects and avoid problems later in life.